 And, finally, I thought that this reading might also explain something of the 2-dimensional, “cartoon” character of the restored Lord Voldemort.
-For all that he had managed to create a living replica of his previous body, his full “Self”, already severely compromised by the underlying sociopathic personality disorder, did not inhabit that body.
+For all that he had managed to create a living replica of his previous body, his entire “Self”, already severely compromised by the underlying sociopathic personality disorder, did not inhabit that body.
 With the creation of each Horcrux, the human soul was diminished.
-He is quite literally a “fragmented” personality.
-What we are observing was very much akin to an embodied memory without a human heart.
+He was quite literally a “fragmented” personality.
+What we were observing was very much akin to an embodied memory without a human heart.
 It’s reasoning displays a consistent lack of connection with human experience or responses and its emotions are simple and rather crude reactions to an intellectual reading of the situation, rather than truly emotional responses.
 They are memories of emotions, distorted and erratic.
 That he was lacking any authentic emotional connections in his speech or actions also explains the hollowness of his performances which reflected nothing of the charisma and power that they must once have displayed in order to enthrall most of his schoolmates and his instructors.
 The current Lord Voldemort was quite literally “not all there”.

 And still exceedingly dangerous.